arnavsharma0127/Drum-Beats/README.md

 # Drum-Beats

-### I have created a drumkit animation play using HTML, CSS and JS.
+### Type of animation play using HTML, CSS and JS.

-Hosting URL: